Raivis80/First-Milestone-Project/README.md

   Contact form help from [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_forms)

-  Custom input background colour for chrome autocomplete Code copy paste from [here](https://stackoverflow.com/questions/2781549)
+  Custom input background colour for chrome autocomplete Code copy paste from [here](https://stackoverflow.com/questions/2781549) With W3C CSS Validation Warning

 - #### **Footer**
   Footer has 3 main block elements: 1. address for the company, 2.
 Contact Information, 3.
 Google Map embeded.

   Footer was designed to be responsive using FlexBox system design.
 To change Element order For mobile devices, CSS Media query technique with FlexBox CSS property "flex-item :order" was used to rearrange Element order.

   Iframe embeded Google maps, showing the location, fully responsive on most devices.

   Top features social media links.

 ## ***Testing***

 ### **W3C Markup Validator**
   The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](assets/project-files/validators/HTML-Vaalidator.pdf)
 -   [W3C CSS Validator](assets/project-files/validators/CSS-Validator.pdf)

 ### **Bugs and Issues**
 W3C CSS Validator Failled validation test for following code.
-In order to Validate CSS solution is, not to use the following code..

 - *Hide Browser ScrollBar*

-    <addr> /* Hide scrollbar for Chrome, Safari and Opera */
-    .example::-webkit-scrollbar {
+W3C CSS Validation ERROR - "Property scrollbar-width doesn't exist : none" *Hide scrollbar for Firefox browser*

+    In order to Validate CSS, solution is not to use the following code..
+Removed from CSS

+    "scrollbar-width: none;"

+W3C CSS Validation Warning - "::-webkit-scrollbar is an unknown vendor extended pseudo-element" *Hide scrollbar for Chrome*

+    In order to Validate CSS, solution is not to use the following code..

+    "html::-webkit-scrollbar display: none;"

+W3C CSS Validation Warning "-ms-overflow-style is an unknown vendor extension"  *Hide scrollbar for IE, Edge*

+    In order to Validate CSS, solution is not to use the following code..

-    display: none;
+    "html::-webkit-scrollbar display: none;"
-    }

-    <addr> /* Hide scrollbar for IE, Edge and Firefox */
-    .example {
-    -ms-overflow-style: none;  /* IE and Edge */
-    scrollbar-width: none;  /* Firefox */

-- *Custom input background colour for Browser autocomplete*
+- *Input Form Autofill and input form custom background color*

-    <abbr> contact--form input::-webkit-input-placeholder,
-    .contact--form textarea::-webkit-input-placeholder {
-    color: #CCCCCC;
-    }

-    <abbr>  input:-webkit-autofill {
+W3C CSS Validation ERROR  "input:-webkit-autofill	text is not a background-clip value : text" *Input Form autocomplete custom background colour*

+    In order to Validate CSS, solution is not to use the following code..
+Removed from CSS

+    "-webkit-background-clip: text;"

+W3C CSS Validator ERROR "::-webkit-input-placeholder is an unknown vendor extended pseudo-element" *Custom input form placeholder font color*

+    In order to Validate CSS, solution is not to use the following code..

+    ".contact--form input::-webkit-input-placeholder"

+W3C CSS Validator ERROR "-webkit-background-clip is an unknown vendor extension" *Custom input form background color*

+    In order to Validate CSS, solution is not to use the following code..

+    "background-clip: text;"

+W3C CSS Validator ERROR "-webkit-text-fill-color is an unknown vendor extension" *Custom input form background color*

+    In order to Validate CSS, solution is not to use the following code..

-    -webkit-text-fill-color: rgb(255, 255, 255);
+    "-webkit-text-fill-color: rgb(255, 255, 255);"
-    -webkit-background-clip: text;
-    background-clip: text;
-    }

 - *Mozila maximum width CSS Property*

-    <abbr>width:-moz-max-content;
+W3C CSS Validation Warning "-moz-max-content is an unknown vendor extension" *Mozilla Firefox css property maximum width fit content*

+    In order to Validate CSS, solution is not to use the following code..

+    "width:-moz-max-content;"

 ### **Fixed Bugs and Issues**
- - Boostrap NavBar was redesigned and most of the bootstrap components was replaced in order to customize colors, make custom drop-down menu width and to be on the right hend side.
-Bootstrap toggle hamburger, bars menu was rebuild to match website colors using font awesome "bars" icon.
+ - Most of the Bootstrap NavBar components was replaced in order to customize colors, position and width for the drop-down menu, bootstrap toggle hamburger menu was replaced with font awesome "bars" icon to match website color Scheme.
  - Firefox browser CSS property "width: fit-content;" interpreting.
-Solution Was fount [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) was to use CSS properties "width:-moz-max-content;"
+Solution Was fount [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) was to use CSS properties "width:-moz-max-content;" but with W3C CSS Validator warning.
  - Issues with content overflow on the right hand side on mobile devices, using Chrome DevTools I was able to locate the Issues, mostly there was issues with bootstrap grid system paddings.
 Using CSS Property "padding: 0;" resolved most of them.

 ### **Further Testing**